MicrosoftDocs/iis-docs/iis/troubleshoot/using-failed-request-tracing/troubleshooting-failed-requests-using-tracing-in-iis-85.md

 [![](troubleshooting-failed-requests-using-tracing-in-iis-85/_static/image21.jpg)](troubleshooting-failed-requests-using-tracing-in-iis-85/_static/image20.jpg)

-IIS Manager writes the configuration to the `%systemdrive%\config inetpub\wwwroot\web.config` file by using a &lt;location&gt; tag.
+IIS Manager writes the configuration to the `%systemdrive%\config inetpub\wwwroot\web.config` file by using a `<location>` tag.
 The configuration should look as follows:

 [!code-xml[Main](troubleshooting-failed-requests-using-tracing-in-iis-85/samples/sample4.xml)]